-14 Must know Tips for working with Fondant – Cake Decorating Basics
+14 Must-Know Tips for Working with Fondant – Cake Decorating Basics

-Fondant has become the medium for custom decorated cakes in recent times and you find more and more people are creating cakes covered in flawless fondant finishes.
-Fondant can be tricky for a beginner but with these tips for working with fondant, you will be a pro in no time.
-Wheather you are a novice planning to work on just one cake or become a professional cake decorator these fondant tips and tricks is all you need to up your fame in the world of fondant decorated cakes.
+Fondant has become the most popular medium for custom decorated cakes these days.
+And you find more and more people creating cakes covered in flawless fondant finishes.
+Working with fondant can be tricky for a beginner, and yet with these tips, you will be a pro in no time.
+Whether you are a novice working on just one cake or a professional cake decorator, these tips for working with fondant are all you need to up your game in the world of decorated cakes.

-We are going to share some Tips for working with fondant (Save/Pin)
+We are going to share some tips for working with fondant (Save/Pin)

 1. Prepare your work surface